Transitioning into DE200

 For students about to start DE200 in October.

 This weekend is designed for students moving into the core second-level module DE200.
-The material covered will examine how DE200 builds on previous courses (principally DE100), showing where this material is valuable in the context of DE200.
-The weekend will also help prepare you for the new methods and theories that you will encounter in DE200 and will be equally relevant to students going straight from DE100 or via DD210.
+Given that most people will have had at least a year between DE100 and DE200, this course provides a reminder of DE100 and a primer for DE200, as it examines how the material you have previously covered is valuable in the context of DE200.
+The weekend will also help prepare you for the new methods and theories that you will encounter in DE200 and will be equally relevant to students going via DD210, E219 or D241.

 There will be eight lectures, some focused on specific topics and some (particularly the Saturday evening lecture) with a broader focus.
 We can’t cover every nook and cranny of DE200, but we aim to give you an understanding of the structure and the broad theoretical approaches you will encounter.